supercollider/rfcs/README.md

 Copy `rfcs/0000-template.md` to `rfcs/0000-<my-proposal-title>.md` and begin working on the RFC.

-Great RFCs are strong and decisive with clear and direct writing.
-They do a great job at explaining and justifying their motivations.
+Please put a lot of thought into your writing.
+A great RFC explains and justifies its motivations and carefully considers all drawbacks and alternatives.
 Show the reader what the problems are and how the proposal concretely and practically addresses them.

-To help you write great RFCs, we have a template structure for you to fill out.
-This skeleton helps you write a coherent and persuasive proposal:

-- **Summary.** Very short description.
-- **Motivation.** Introduce and set the background for your proposal.
-Some example points of discussion:
-  - What specific problems are you facing right now that you're trying to address?
-  - Are there any previous discussions?
-Link to them and summarize them (don't force your readers to read them though!).
-  - Is there any precedent set by other software?
-If so, link to resources.
-- **Specification.** A concrete, thorough explanation of what is being planned.
-- **Drawbacks.** Carefully consider every possible objection and issue with your proposal.
-- **Unresolved questions.** Are there any portions of your proposal which need to be discussed with the community before the RFC can proceed?
-Be careful here -- an RFC with a lot of remaining questions is likely to be stalled.
-If your RFC is mostly unresolved questions and not too much substance, it may not be ready.

 ### Step 3: File pull request

 Make a pull request back to this repository.
 The open pull request **is** the RFC.
 Discussion of the RFC is held in the comments of the pull request.

 After filing the pull request, note the pull request number (say #35).
 This is your RFC number.
 The RFC branch should then be updated by changing the file name to e.g. `rfcs/0035-<my-proposal-title>.md`, and updating the "RFC PR" field inside the RFC text itself to link to the pull request.
+The point of this is to make the `rfcs/` folder a nice chronologically ordered archive of documents so people can look at past RFCs.

 ### Step 4: Announce

-After the RFC is ready to announce, please announce it to:
+After the RFC is ready to go, please announce it to:

 - sc-dev
 - sc-users